A hybrid CMS is one combining the features of a conventional CMS with a ‘headless’ CMS.

 Eidosmedia’s Cobalt platform is an example of an API-based CMS designed to manage and deliver large volumes of content in the media, corporate and public sectors.

-You can use it as a digital delivery platform to manage a common content base and then send it out automatically formatted for a vast range of destinations from web portals to mobile apps, social media and voice interactive.
-It represents the most flexible answer to creating a CMS for banks or an enterprise CMS platform.
+You can use an API based CMS as a digital delivery platform to manage a common content base and then send it out automatically formatted for a vast range of destinations from web portals to mobile apps, social media and voice interactive.
+It represents the most flexible answer to creating a CMS for banks , a Goverment CMS or also an enterprise CMS platform.

 There should be a planning space, visible to all participants, where tasks can be assigned, materials shared and progress monitored.